 - In cases of misconduct by a certified officer, make a determination whether certification should be revoked.

 - Monitor compliance with current regulations and legislation.

-- Develop, monitor, and revise law enforcement training.
+- Develop, monitor, and revise law enforcement training and training requirements.

 - Assist academies and departments with funding for academy training.

 - Fund specialized and advanced training for departments.

 - Provide smaller agencies across Alaska with assistance in obtaining pre-employment polygraph and psychological testing for officers.